openframeworks/ofSite/documentation/graphics/ofPath.markdown

 ofPath is a way to create a path or multiple paths consisting of points.
-It allows you to combine multiple paths consisting of points into a single vector data object that can be drawn to the screen, manipulated point by point, or manipulated with it's child subpaths.
+It allows you to combine multiple paths consisting of points into a single vector data object that can be drawn to the screen, manipulated point by point, or manipulated with its child subpaths.
 It is better at representing and manipulating complex shapes than the ofPolyline and more easily represents multiple child lines or shapes as either ofSubPath or ofPolyline instances.
 By default ofPath uses ofSubPath instances.
 Closing